theo-armour/agenda/3-1-heritage/3-1-heritage-happenings/2024/03-march/2024-03-subscribers-friends-messages.md

 Click the following shareable link to view or download the calendar: [Heritage Happenings Calendar](https://heritage-happenings.github.io/happenings-issues/2024/2024-03-happenings-calendar.pdf)

 The Heritage Happenings Residents Directory was updated this month.
-You copy is attached to this email.
+Your copy is attached to this email.

 Theo